Vivendi's music unit UMG worth more than $40 billion, CEO says

 The listing would value the platform at $16-$20 billion, sources said in September.

-Additional reporting by Sophie Sassard in London; Editing by Sarah White and Mark Potter
+Additional reporting by Sophie Sassard in London; Editing by Sarah White, Mark Potter and David Goodman